ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

 layout:
   - type: column
     column:
-      title: Cost-Effective Cable Assembly
+      title: ""
       text: >-
-        * We manufacture any type of cable assembly

-        * Every cable assembly made passes through quality control

-        * All staff are UK based and certified to Quality Accreditation ISO9001

-        * You will enjoy working with out 5/5 rated superstar staff

-        We know a thing or two about all things cables as we’ve been making electrical cable assemblies for  25 years!
+        #### Custom Made Cable Assembly

+        We build custom made cable assembly products for two world renowned manufacturers, Aston Martin and Brompton Bicycle.
+Their supply chain required our technical expertise to create the most cost-effective solution for their application.
+Working with leading brands for over 25 years has broadened our knowledge and expertise opening opportunities in other Industries across the globe.
   - type: testimonial
     testimonial:
       quote: "ASL are different to other cable manufacturers I have used.
 I’m probably